 Diploma in Biotechnology with Program Information

-Although there are a few universities in India, Australia and the United Kingdom that offer graduate diploma programs in biotechnology, there are no diploma programs in the United States.
-However, certificate programs in biotechnology often have a similar structure and length to diploma programs.
-A certificate program in biotechnology provides students with an extra level of education in the field.
+Certificate programs in biotechnology in the United States often have a similar structure and length to diploma programs abroad.
+A certificate program in biotechnology provides students with an extra level of education in the field to advance their career.

 - Biotechnology laboratory